dpepple1/CSE-40868-NN-Final-Project-dpepple-ehall9/README.md

 We averaged between 5,500-6,000 points per game, which is not great for a human player, but is better than both a random algorithm and slightly better than our previous network.

 ### Conclusion
+In the future we might want to attempt use of a CNN to see if that can better train a model than either of our current approaches.